Well, Fox News has got a story they're running right now that the majority of Americans still oppose Obamacare, and that's not going to change.

 This one little answer to this one little question to me is proof that this woman is neither smart nor competent.

-This is the thing that's always gotten me.
+This is the thing it's always gotten me ever since the Clintons first hit the scene.

 And I've never seen the evidence of it.